LW0214/airbnb_project/README.md

 # airbnb_project

 Please directly follow the steps in  `Instructions.md` to replicate the results in the project.
-This file include steps of uploading certain code and dataset csv files and those files can be found in the below folders:
+This file include steps of uploading certain code files and those files can be found in the below folders:

 `ana_code`: contains code for analytics